spex-xray/spex-help/source/reference/commands/syserr.rst

 spectrum as well as of the subtracted background spectrum.
 The total of these fractions can either be less or greater than 1.

-| **Warning:** *This command mixes two fundamentally different types of
+..
+Warning:: This command mixes two fundamentally different types of
    errors: statistical (random fluctuations) and systematic (offset).
 The resulting uncertainties are unjustly treated as being statistical, which can lead to wrong results when the systematic offsets are substantial.
-Syserr should therefore be used with extreme caution.*
+Syserr should therefore be used with extreme caution.

-| **Warning:** *One should first rebin the data, before running syserr.
+..
+Warning:: One should first rebin the data, before running syserr.
-  Run syserr however before fitting the data or finding errors on the fit.*
+   Run syserr however before fitting the data or finding errors on the fit.

-| **Warning:** *Running syserr multiple times will increase the error
-  every time.
-If the input to syserr is wrong one should restart SPEX and rerun syserr with the correct values to calculate the total error correctly.*
+..
+Warning:: Running syserr multiple times will increase the error every time.
+If the input to syserr is wrong one should restart SPEX and rerun syserr with the correct values to calculate the total error correctly.

 Syntax
 ~~~~~~